LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ### Equal operation

-In Scheme there are different way to compare values:
+In Scheme there are a different way to compare values:

 * `eq?` - compares if the values are the same object works only on basic types
-* `eqv?` - compares if the values have the same represention
+* `eqv?` - compares if the values have the same representation
 * `equal?` - also works any type of values, it can compare vectors and list if they are the same

 ### String and character comparators

-In addition there are also comparators for strings:
+In addition, there are also comparators for strings:
 * `string=?`
 * `string<?`
 * `string>?`